How to Control Bagworms in Your Landscape

 When to Treat

 Chemical control products include Ferti-Lome Natural Guard Caterpillar Killer Spray with Bt containing bacillus thuringiensis, which works by disrupting digestive system of the bagworms.
 Ferti-Lome Natural Guard also makes a great product containing spinosad which works both on contact and is toxic when ingested by insects (product name is simply Spinosad).
 Hi-Yield 38 Plus, containing permethrin, is also effective.
 Bonide Systemic Insect Control containing acephate will also control bagworms.
 We carry all of these control methods.
 Bottomline, put treatment of evergreens on your gardening calendar.
-As we write this (early July), NOW is the time to treat.
+Early summer is the best time to treat for this pest, typically.
 If you miss this opportunity, the effectiveness of control decreases greatly.